umaranis/health-book/README.md

 # Health Book
 Health Book is a free and non-profitable app designed to support and empower patients along their cancer journey.
 Health Book is a refreshing change from apps that offer clinical resources and medical information.
 Health Book is created as a useful app to support patients wellbeing and help them manage their routine.
 An easy-to-use app that will reduce unnecessary stress during stressful times.
 This app helps manage personal information, appointments, contacts, notes, medicines, mood, body temprature, fluid intake, oxygen level and lists.

+**This app was developed as part of a Hackathon organized by IBM CIC Ballarat in collaboration with GICS (Grampians Integrated Cancer Services) in July 2019.**

 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)